4 Sure Fire Ways Leaders Shoot Themselves in the Foot

-1. Making empty promises
+1. Making Empty Promises

-Things do come up that sometimes make following through with a promise impossible.
+Circumstances do come up that make following through with a promise impossible.
 In such cases, it is incredibly important to immediately communicate what the situation is and how you will make things right on your end.
 It might cost you in the short run, but not communicating will cost you even more in the long run.

-2. Failing to establish expectations and give feedback
+2. Failing to Establish Expectations and Give Feedback

-3. Communicating in unprofessional ways
+3. Communicating Unprofessionally